 Shelley L. Berger, Ph.D.Principal Investigator

-Over its history, research in Dr. Berger’s lab has uncovered numerous chromatin enzymes and has addressed fundamental questions on their mechanisms in modifying both histones and DNA binding activators (i.e. the tumor suppressor, p53) in transcription.
+Over its history, research in Dr. Berger’s lab has uncovered numerous chromatin enzymes and has addressed fundamental questions on their mechanisms in modifying both histones and DNA binding activators (i.e., the tumor suppressor p53) in transcription.
 These findings have contributed to the explosion in broad interest and focus on epigenetics in biomedical research.
-Indeed, in recent years her lab’s effort has become increasingly focused on the study of mammalian biology and human diseases, including cancer and other diseases associated with aging, as well as epigenetic control of learning and memory in mammals and complex social behavior in the ant model system.
+Indeed, in recent years her lab’s effort has become increasingly focused on the study of mammalian biology and human diseases, including epigenetics in cancer and other diseases associated with aging, as well as epigenetic control of learning, memory, and behavior in mammals and the ant model system.
 To fund this broad research portfolio, Dr. Berger currently has three NIH individual R01 grants and she is PI of an NIH P01 grant.
 In 2017, Dr. Berger established Epivario Inc. to develop epigenetic treatments for neurological memory disorders.
-Dr. Berger’s lab has published more than 200 papers and reviews and many in high impact journals, such as recent papers in Cell, Nature, Science, Nature Neuroscience, and Genes & Development.
-Her work on epigenetics of behavior in ants has been covered in The New York Times, The New Yorker, and the Washington Post.
+Dr. Berger’s lab has published more than 200 papers and reviews, with many in high impact journals such as Nature, Science, Cell, and Genes & Development.
+Her work on epigenetics of behavior in ants has been covered in The New York Times and The New Yorker magazine.